Record-Setting Gateway 2 Approval

 Life safety engineering

 Our role as Architect, CDM Principal Designer, and Building Regulations Principal Designer allows us to align these responsibilities into a single, highly coordinated delivery structure.
+This is not theoretical compliance.
+It is real-world, regulator-tested performance.

 Looking Ahead

+Guildford Block D is only the beginning.
 As the volume of HRB buildings entering the BSR system continues to grow, the industry will separate rapidly into those who are learning the regime and those who can navigate it with confidence.

 At LRAR, our focus is clear: